felixds/DSGnCProject/README.md

 the script to do that is run_analysis.R with the next actions

-## root directory for project with all datasets

-## load file with activity and features.
+load files with activity and features.

 ###########################################################################################